zsebben/Sales-Data-ETL-Pipeline-PostgreSQL/README.md

-I calculate `revenue_huf` (quantity × price) at the row level, and add a window function to calculate the total revenue per product (`product_total_revenue`) — without collapsing the row-level detail, so so I can see both the individual rows and the product level totals in the same view.
+I calculate `revenue_huf` (quantity × price) at the row level, and add a window function to calculate the total revenue per product (`product_total_revenue`) — without collapsing the row-level detail, so I can see both the individual rows and the product level totals in the same view.

 This view is the final result of the pipeline — the messy text data is